eudicots/Cactus/README.md

     cactus build

 Your rendered website can now be found in the (hidden) [path]/.build folder.
 Cactus can also run a small webserver to preview your site and update it when you make any changes.
-This is really handy when developing.
+This is really handy when developing to get live visual feedback.

 You can run it like this: